Chapter 6

 Out of the 65 hydropower projects under analysis, 15 were under the control of a consortium with at least one publicly-listed company, bringing the total to 10 different publicly-listed companies investing in these projects.
 Nevertheless, the financial implications extend beyond the region.
 For example, 63% of the 548 are located in the Global North, with US, Spain, Great Britain, Canada, France, Germany, Switzerland and Bermudes being represented most.
 A total of 438 total unique shareholders, with at least 0.01% of ownership, could have investments at risk, including banks (131), individuals or family groups (127), corporation companies (103), mutual pension funds and trustees (58), finance companies (53), public authorities, state institutions and governments (29), insurance companies (29) and foundations or research institutes (6).

 The top 30 unique shareholders own about 80% of the $169.14bn in total equity, of which eight are state agencies and the governments, totaling $43.63bn in shares.
 Large US-based asset managers (The Capital Group Companies Inc., BlackRock Inc., Vanguard Group, and State Street Corporation) own 18% of the total equity size and have investments across several of the 10 publicly listed companies under analysis.
-Notably, the Brazilian government controls more than 48% of a few small companies, while another four unique shareholders (SAS Rue La Boetie, State Street Corporation, JPMorgan Chase & Co, The Government of Canada) are found owning shares in at least six of the publicly listed companies, although the value of the capital at risk is comparatively small, less than $3bn.
+Notably, the Brazilian government controls more than 48% of a few small companies, while another four unique shareholders (SAS Rue La Boetie, State Street Corporation, JPMorgan Chase & Co, The Government of Canada) are found owning shares in at least six of the publicly listed companies, although the investments is comparatively small, less than $3bn.

 Here we have shown the risk of investments becoming stranded assets due to a possible transgression of a tipping point in the Amazon, and its impacts on precipitation patterns at the regional scale.
 Nevertheless, this analysis has broader implications for investors.
 Physical risks are highly relevant for the owners of hydropower plants in the affected regions, while potential changes in public awareness and regulation can represent high transition risks for investors who fund deforestation-linked activities.
 Furthermore, many of the large hydropower plant projects have been opposed by indigenous and local communities due to the high social and ecological costs such projects would have incurred (Mapstone, 2011).
 Furthermore, as the recent draught in Manaus has shown, prolonged draughts, which can be the effect in hydrological cycle, have impacts beyond electricity generation, extending to agriculture and communities dependent on riverine routes for supplies (Knutson, 2023).
 The social and financial risk incurred by lower precipitation levels further emphasize the need for policies and enforcement in Amazon countries that limit deforestation activities.
 Financial institutions have, as we have shown, a clear direct incentive to support this work.